Hodge-Tate decomposition for non-smooth spaces: Degeneracy Theorem

-At last, by the Proposition \ref{ob}, the right side splits into the direct sum of its cohomology sheaves if $X$ can be lifted into a flat adic space over $S'=\Spa(\Ainf[\frac{1}{p}]/\xi^2,\Ainf/\xi^2)=\Spa(\Bdr/\xi^2,\Ainf/\xi^2)$.
-And the splitting in Proposition \ref{ob} is functorial with respect to the lift.
+At last, by the Proposition \ref{ob}, the right side splits into the direct sum of its cohomology sheaves if $X$ can be lifted into a flat adic space over $S'=\Spa(\Ainf[\frac{1}{p}]/\xi^2,\Ainf/\xi^2)=\Spa(\Bdr/\xi^2,\Ainf/\xi^2)$, such that the splitting in Proposition \ref{ob} is functorial with respect to the lift.
 So we get the result.